ChrisDeFreitas/Appointment-AppServer/README.md

 Security
 ===
 - An application like this begs for security.
 Unfortunately, time and obligations did not permit implementation.
 Rather than use a synthetic approach with simulated session IDs etc I chose to leave it alone.
-Note, however, the Framework and Actions will accept any security method as written.
+Note, however, the Framework and Actions as written will accept any security method.
 - all submitted data is sanitized